wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

   <div class="accordion-section open">

-The final stage of the process for installing a Elasticsearch consists in running the security admin script.
+The final stage of the process for installing an Elasticsearch consists in running the security admin script.

 #.
 On the initial node, configure ELASTICSEARCH_IP as an environment variable.